Narayanan-info/Redir_X/Readme.md

 ---

 `RedirX` is a Advance Open Redirect Vulnerability Scanner tool that returns valid vulnerable poc for vulnerable websites, using Active online sources.
-It has a simple, modular architecture and is optimized for speed. `RedirX` is built for doing one thing only - Active Advance Open Scanner, and it does that very well.
+It has a simple, modular architecture and is optimized for speed. `RedirX` is built for doing one thing only - Active Advance Open Scanning, and it does that very well, and it will be genrated posibale to vulnerabile and vulnerabile url's `OUTPUT` are saved on you'r tool directory.

 The Active model guarantees speed and stealthiness that can be leveraged by both penetration testers and bug bounty hunters alike.